 That the Earth is not at the geometrical centre is therefore of no consequence.
 What makes its position special is its particular distance from the sun, ensuring that its range of temperatures is favourable for life.
-It is the requirements of life, not abstract geometry, that determine its position.
+It was the requirements of life, not abstract geometry, that determined its position.
 Life is possible on Earth because it does occupy a special position.
 Creation theory predicts that no other planet, either in the solar system or anywhere else, will be found to have life of any kind.

 But life – and not to think minimally here, this is the vast, actual diversity of organisms, from microbes to human beings – requires more than just a ‘special position’.
-It requires the host planet itself to have special features: seas of water to regulate temperature, land consisting of diverse minerals, an atmosphere endowed from the beginning with sufficient oxygen, and a circular or near-circular orbit, to mention just the most obvious examples.
-It also requires a host of complex mechanisms, geological and biological, to maintain stable surface temperatures against a trend of rising heat output from the star, as it goes through its evolutionary cycle, and of falling temperatures in the mantle as heat radiates out into space.
-Remarkably, during the whole of the Phanerozoic, from the first appearance of complex animals until now, average surface temperatures have fluctuated within a range of less than 10° C. Thus creation theory predicts that no other planet elsewhere in the galaxy will be found to have these special features.
+It requires the host planet itself to have special features: seas of water to regulate temperature, land consisting of diverse minerals, an atmosphere endowed with sufficient oxygen, and a circular or near-circular orbit, to mention just the most obvious examples.
+It also requires a host of complex mechanisms, geological and biological, to maintain stable surface temperatures against a trend of rising heat output from the star as it goes through its evolutionary cycle, and of falling temperatures in the mantle as heat radiates out into space.
+Remarkably, during the whole of the Phanerozoic, from the first appearance of complex animals until now, average surface temperatures have fluctuated within a range of less than 10º.
+Thus creation theory predicts that no other planet elsewhere in the galaxy will be found to have these special features.

 Atoms consist of protons, neutrons, and electrons.
 If those protons were just 0.2 percent more massive than they actually are, they would be unstable and would decay into simpler particles.
 Atoms wouldn’t exist; neither would we.
 If gravity were slightly more powerful, the consequences would be nearly as grave.
 A beefed-up gravitational force would compress stars more tightly, making them smaller, hotter, and denser.
 Rather than surviving for billions of years, stars would burn through their fuel in a few million years, sputtering out long before life had a chance to evolve.
 There are many such examples of the universe’s life-friendly properties – so many, in fact, that physicists can’t dismiss them all as mere accidents.“We have a lot of really, really strange coincidences, and all of these coincidences are such that they make life possible,” [Andrei] Linde says.
 Physicists don’t like coincidences.
 They like even less the notion that life is somehow central to the universe, and yet recent discoveries are forcing them to confront that very idea.… Call it a fluke, a mystery, a miracle.
 Or call it the biggest problem in physics.
 Short of invoking a benevolent creator, many physicists see only one possible explanation: Our universe may be but one of perhaps infinitely many universes in an inconceivably vast multiverse.
 Most of those universes are barren, but some, like ours, have conditions suitable for life.

 Creation provides the obvious explanation for why the universe is as it is, and implicitly physicists acknow- ledge that it is an option.
-In the name of science (as per the title of the paper) they reject the explanation only because science’s materialist anti-God philosophy compels them to, even if the cost of so doing is to be left with ‘the biggest problem in physics’.
+In the name of science (as per the title of the article) they reject the explanation only because science’s materialist anti-God philosophy compels them to, even if the cost of so doing is to be left with ‘the biggest problem in physics’.
 Creation theory requires that the universe look like the product of a single designer, and it does.
 The only way to avoid the inference of creation is to swamp the universe we know with an infinite number of universes we don’t know, in an effort to dilute the improbabilities: to hypothesise a multitude of other universes that, unlike this one, do not bear the hallmarks of creation.